The Bankrate promise

 Universal life insurance

-Universal life insurance is another type of permanent life insurance.
+Universal life insurance, or IUL, is another type of permanent life insurance.
 This type of coverage offers more flexibility than a whole life policy.
 Although the policies can be complicated, they also allow you to adjust your death benefit and premium if you need to.

 Variable life insurance